Avoid Imposter Syndrome in front of the camera

 Becoming a business owner was never a part of the plan until it was my only plan.

-That was about three years ago.
+That was about five years ago.
 For the first year, I had difficulties using the words “professional photographer” to answer the “what do you do for a living” question.

 Despite making strides as a photographer, I allowed my insecurity rather than my expertise and passion to dictate how I presented myself.